platformatic/platformatic/docs/Overview.md

 This is time consuming, and painstakingly complex.
 With growing demands of SaaS applications, the amount of API permutations has grown exponentially and has become a development bottleneck.
 This has led large organizations to create dedicated platform API engineering teams to help teams deliver on business demands.

-At Platformatic, Our goal is to make API development simple: we aim is to remove all friction from the day-to-day of backend developers.
+At Platformatic, Our goal is to make API development simple: we aim to remove friction from the day-to-day of backend developers.

 ## Platformatic Service